-Reopening Soon!
+NOW OPEN!!
 Here’s what you need to know.

 Today Washington County was approved to reopen following Covid-19 guidelines set forth by the state.
 That means River City Warriors can reopen as well!
 We’re excited about the opportunity to see all of you in person and return to the community we’ve so proudly built.
 With that we need to inform you that outlined by the state are some baby steps in moving forward.

-What will training look like when we open?
+What does training look like now?

 Business owners tackle one obstacle after another and this is no different.
 I can tell you we absolutely never thought we’d be facing public health challenges to keep our doors open.
 This is a learning process for us, and our goal is to follow the ethical and legal guidelines while offering the most comfortable environment possible.
 Here’s what we have determined in the moment.